AndyObtiva/MathBowling/README.md

 # MathBowl

 Bowling game that tests math skills.
-Built with Glimmer.
+Built with Glimmer and Ruby (JRuby).

 This will be a single player game.
 In the future, it can become a multiplayer game.